Lara’s Talks | Podcast Interviews | Publications

 -

-Lara will talk about how those of us with strong structural components to our symptoms can still benefit greatly from this work.
-It just looks different for us - but that’s not a bad thing.
-She will give us a new paradigm for redefining healing that gives you your power back.
+Healing is a River.
+Lara will give us a new paradigm for redefining healing that gives you your power back.
 You’re not waiting on or dependent upon anyone or anything else.
 You build this place of solace inside you.
 It is actually a superpower you will be glad you have.

 -